kyma-project/test-infra/docs/index.md

 [Rotate Gardener service account secrets using Cloud Run](/cmd/cloud-run/gardener-sa-rotate/README.md) - The Cloud Run application creates a new key for a GCP service account, updates the required secret data, and deletes old versions of a key.
 The function is triggered by a Pub/Sub message sent by a secret stored in Secret Manager.

-[Rotate KMS secrets using Cloud Run](/cmd/cloud-run/kms-rotate/README.md) - The Cloud Run application decrypts and encrypts files in a bucket with the latest version of a KMS key, and deletes old versions of a key.
-The function is triggered by a HTTP POST request sent by a Cloud Scheduler.

 [Rotate service account secrets](/cmd/cloud-run/rotate-service-account/README.md) - RotateServiceAccount creates a new key for a GCP service account and updates the required secret data.
 It's triggered by a Pub/Sub message sent by a secret stored in Secret Manager.
 It runs as a cloud run container.

 [Cleanup of service account secrets](/cmd/cloud-run/service-account-keys-cleaner/README.md) - The Cloud Run service deletes old keys for a GCP service account and updates the required secret data for all service account secrets stored in the Secret Manager.
 The service is triggered by a Cloud Scheduler job.